 (a) the exercise of a discretionary power by the Commission under the Scheme in respect of the application; or

-(b) a decision of the Commission not to transfer land from the Urban Deferred zone to the Urban zone,
+(b) a decision of the Commission not to transfer land from the Urban Deferred zone to the Urban zone; or

+(c) a decision of the Commission not to transfer land from the Industrial Deferred zone to the Industrial zone,

 may apply to the State Administrative Tribunal for a review under the Planning and Development Act 2005 Part 14.

+[Clause 48 amended: Gazette 9 May 2014 p.
+1429.]

 Part 9 — Enforcement and administration

 49. Compensation